lcastri/causalflow/README.md

 ![](https://github.com/lcastri/causalflow/raw/main/images/CW_complete.png)  |  ![](https://github.com/lcastri/causalflow/raw/main/images/CW_LPCMCI.png) |  ![](https://github.com/lcastri/causalflow/raw/main/images/CW_CAnDOIT.png)

 </div>

+Also in this experiment, we can see the benefit of using intervention data alongside the observations.
+LPCMCI is unable to orient the contemporaneous (spurious) link between $F_c$ and $C_c$ due to the hidden confounder $H$.
+This results in the ambiguous link $F_c$ o-o $C_c$, which does not encode the correct link <->.
+Instead CAnDOIT, using interventional data, correctly identifies the bidirected link $F_c$ <-> $C_c$, decreasing once again the uncertainty level and increasing the accuracy of the reconstructed causal model.

 ### RandomGraph
 RandomGraph is a random-model generator capable of creating random systems of equations with various properties: linear, nonlinear, lagged and/or contemporaneous dependencies, and hidden confounders.